Parcel Tax

 The North Sonoma County Healthcare District (NSCHD) has the authority to levy a special parcel tax of up to $150 on every parcel within its boundaries that appears on the annual secured Sonoma County property tax roll.
 The District has chosen to exempt all taxable parcels with less than $1,500 value.
 Funds from the parcel tax support Healdsburg Hospital’s 24/7 Emergency Room Services which fills a critical gap between the Ukiah and the Santa Rosa hospitals and serves over 10,000 patients annually.

 Some parcels may be exempt from this tax.
-If you believe you may qualify for an exemption, please contact the NSCHD Board Clerk, Juliana Dougan, at jdougan@healthypetaluma.org or +1 (707) 285 2261 to request more information or an application for exemption.
+If you believe you may qualify for an exemption, please contact the NSCHD Board Clerk, Juliana Dougan, at jdougan@healthypetaluma.org or +1 (707) 285 2261 to request more information.
+Click here for an application for exemption.

 History of the Parcel Tax: